mochi-hpc/mofka/docs/usage/producer.rst

          :end-before: END PRODUCER
          :dedent: 4

-A producer can be created with four optional parameters.
+A producer can be created with five optional parameters.

 * **Name**: the producer name is not currently used by Mofka but may be in the future, it is therefore advised to give your producer a name.
 If you have a multi-process